raphabahr/Portfolio/README.md

 # Portfolio - Raphael Bahr - In progress

-# Sobre o projeto - about the project
+# Sobre o projeto - About the project
 Meu primeiro projeto front-end, desenvolvido para me apresentar e mostrar um pouco do meu conhecimento em Front-end.
 <br>
 My first front-end project, developed to introduce myself and show some of my knowledge in Front-end